LaxmiSathy/GeoCoding/microservices/app/README-ReactJS.md

 ## Introduction
-  This is a webapp developed with ReactJS using the google maps Geocoding API which displays the distance, duration and the directions between places just like the actual google maps. this is done using the the working version of te code can be found athttps://app.birdie81.hasura-app.io/ .
+  This is a webapp developed with ReactJS using the google maps Geocoding API which displays the distance, duration and the directions between places just like the actual google maps. this is done using the the working site can be found at https://app.birdie81.hasura-app.io/ .

 ## API used
   A custom API on top of google's geocoding API was developed using Node-Express framework to